 Oral PrEP, in the form of a two-drug ARV combination, is increasingly available in lower-income, high-burden countries - most notably, Kenya and South Africa, where national regulators announced approval in December 2015.
-Oral PrEP availability
+Oral PrEP availability in low- and middle-income countries is expected to increase since WHO, in October 2015, issued implementation guidelines for ART that for the first time supported preexposure prophylactic interventions for all individuals at high risk of HIV infection.145

-The potentially broader impacts of oral PrEP were seen by participants at a UNICEFconvened technical consultation in 2015, which included researchers, community development partners and youth advocates.
-146 Participants agreed that delivering PrEP in a safe space to adolescents who are at substantial risk of HIV infection and are willing to take PrEP will deliver significant cost savings and benefits to national HIV responses.
+The potentially broader impacts of oral PrEP were seen by participants at a UNICEFconvened technical consultation in 2015, which included researchers, community development partners and youth advocates.146 Participants agreed that delivering PrEP in a safe space to adolescents who are at substantial risk of HIV infection and are willing to take PrEP will deliver significant cost savings and benefits to national HIV responses.
 As such, this new biomedical tool for HIV prevention in sexually active older adolescents at substantially higher risk of HIV infection could contribute significantly to ending AIDS as a public health issue by 2030.